TAP-SD-0624/final-project-G3/eslint-rules.md

 This document explains the ESLint rules enforced in our project and the rationale behind each rule.
 Adhering to these rules helps maintain a consistent code style and promotes best practices.

+## Note:
+- If you have issues with the code formatting each time you save a file or do a change, you need to stop the formate on save on your code editor.
+- in VS Code:
+- Go to settings => Text Editor => Formatting => un check the "Formate On Save"
+- Save and sync the changes.

 ## General Rules

 ### `semi`